mirluvams/time-vs-size/README.md

 > 10.99.1.138
 >
 > 132.247.186.67
-* Finally, plot size vs. time for up and download for the two interfaces.
+* Finally, plot size vs. time for up for the two interfaces.

 ## Procedure
 ### Steps: